 ```

-Conducts a consultation to verify that the data have been correctly inserted:
+Perform a query to verify that the data has been correctly inserted:

 ```sql